godfather-rana/Just-a-Hero-Villain-game/README.md

 # Just-a-Hero-Villain-game-using-pygame
 This game runs with a fps of 27.
 This game has animation.
+All the supported files are in the assets folder.

 #### Requirements: